Walkin’ Hip-EEZ Support System

-The Walkin’ Hip-EEZ Support System is designed to provide support to the hip joint of pets.
-Combining the use of compression and support to alleviate hip pain.
-Compression and lift are the key to making the Hip-EEZ the premiere product for ambulatory pets suffering from hip pain.
-Designed in the USA by Renee Mills, VT, CCRP (patent pending).
+The Walkin’ Hip-EEZ Support System is designed to provide support to the patient’s hip joint, combining the use of compression and support to alleviate hip pain.
+Compression and lift are the key to making the Hip-EEZ the premiere product for ambulatory pets suffering from pain or discomfort in the hip joints.
+Designed in the USA by Renee Mills, VT, CCRP (US Patent No. 10881082.
+Issue Date: 01/05/2021).

-Use to treat the following conditions: Arthritis, Hip Dysplasia, Conformational Deformities, Hip Trauma Recovery, and Post-Surgical Recovery.
+Use the Hip-EEZ to treat the following conditions: Arthritis, Hip Dysplasia, Conformational Deformities, Hip Trauma Recovery, and Post-Surgical Recovery.

-Customize your patient’s treatment plan by combing the Hip-EEZ with one of four attachments:
+Customize your patient’s treatment plan by combining the Hip-EEZ with one of four attachments:

-- Walkin’ Hip-EEZ Donut: Decubital Ulcer prevention and treatment
+- Walkin’ Hip-EEZ Donut: Decubitus ulcer prevention and treatment

 - Walkin’ Hip-EEZ Cross-Assist: Corrective training tool to prevent hind leg crossing